-And the major importing countries are the USA, Belgium, Germany, and the United Kingdom.
-India exports bananas mainly to UAE, Saudi Arabia, and other Gulf countries.
+The major importing countries are the USA, Belgium, Germany, and the United Kingdom.
+India exports bananas mainly to the UAE, Saudi Arabia, and other Gulf countries.
 In India, the major banana-growing states are Tamil Nadu, Maharashtra, Gujarat, A.P., Karnataka, Bihar, West Bengal, Madhya Pradesh, Assam, etc.

 Banana has different commercial applications.
-Mostly, banana is popular as fresh fruit.
-In addition, the banana wafer as snacks and banana fibers have different usage in the industry.
+Mostly, bananas are popular as fresh fruit.
+In addition, banana wafers as snacks and banana fibers have different uses in the industry.
 In conclusion, we can say banana cultivation is a profitable business.

 Health Benefits of Banana